-Tax treaties are a critical part of the global economy.
-There are more than 3,000 bilateral tax treaties in effect, most of which are based on models from the Organisation for Economic Co-operation and Development and the United Nations.
+There are more than 3,000 bilateral tax treaties in effect, most of which are based on models from the OECD and the United Nations.
 They’re essentially agreements between two countries that allow individuals and corporations to avoid the double taxation of income.

 Tax treaties can be used in countless situations, from calculating the home- and host-country income taxes of expatriate workers to determining whether a multinational corporation has created a taxable presence in a jurisdiction.

 This post looks at one particular situation — that of a corporation benefiting from a tax treaty when financing a cross-border acquisition.
 This may seem like a narrow subject, but it’s an important one that affects many multinational organizations.
 Cross-border acquisitions continue to be an enormously popular way of achieving corporate growth.
 2019 was the fourth-highest year on record for M&A volume, with $3.8 trillion in deal value announced globally, despite the economic uncertainties caused by Brexit and the U.S.-China trade war.

 Obviously, financing cross-border M&A deals in an efficient, compliant manner is in the best interest of the acquirer.
 The application of tax-treaty benefits in this area can result in significant cost savings and should always be considered.
 Indeed, tax treaties can be seen as one leg in a three-legged stool supporting informed corporate tax structuring, with the other stools being applicable domestic codes (such as IRS regulations) and tax-related domestic court rulings.
 Tax treaties are a unique element in this example, as the “tax-treaty leg” is the only one involving multiple countries.
 It should be emphasized, however, that tax treaties in general have provisions limiting benefits that are often overlooked.

 A scenario involving a tax treaty and financing a cross-border acquisition